-The results indicate that the diversified portfolio is a very suitable option for all MA algorithms, regardless of the degree of uncertainty associated with the model parameters.
+The results indicate that the diversified portfolio is a very suitable option for all moving average algorithms, regardless of the degree of uncertainty associated with the model parameters.

-5. Discussion and managerial insights
+5. Discussion and Managerial Insights

-This study presents a novel approach to algorithmic trading by integrating LSTM-based price predictions with robust portfolio optimization strategies that leverage various MA, including SMA, EMA, VLMA, and FLMA.
+This study introduces a groundbreaking approach to algorithmic trading by integrating LSTM-based price predictions with robust portfolio optimization strategies that leverage various moving averages, including SMA, EMA, VLMA, and FLMA.
 The findings reveal that these strategies consistently outperform the traditional buy-and-hold (B&H) method in both stable and uncertain market conditions.
-Notably, the SMA (5,15) strategy for stocks and the FLMA (6,18,0.01) strategy for cryptocurrencies emerged as top performers, delivering the highest returns over short holding periods.
-These results highlight the effectiveness of short-term MA in capturing market trends and optimizing portfolio performance.
-The research further underscores the critical role of diversification in portfolio management.
+Notably, the SMA

+(5,15) strategy for stocks and the FLMA (6,18,0.01) strategy for cryptocurrencies emerged as top performers, delivering the highest returns over short holding periods.
+These results highlight the effectiveness of short-term moving averages in capturing market trends and optimizing portfolio outcomes.
+The research further underscores the importance of diversification in portfolio management.
 By combining stock and cryptocurrency assets within a robust optimization framework, the study demonstrates that diversified portfolios can maintain strong performance across various market scenarios, including periods of heightened uncertainty.
 The robust portfolio models, especially those based on SMA and EMA, exhibit remarkable resilience, making them invaluable for investors seeking to balance risk and reward in volatile markets.
-This approach ensures that the portfolio remains reliable and profitable, even when model parameters are uncertain.
-Additionally, this study significantly contributes to algorithmic trading by offering practical insights into the real-world application of LSTM-based predictions.
+This approach ensures that the portfolio remains a reliable and profitable investment option even under uncertain model parameters.
+Additionally, this study significantly contributes to algorithmic trading by offering practical insights into the real-world application of LSTMbased predictions.
 The seamless integration of advanced predictive models with robust portfolio optimization provides a powerful strategy for navigating the complexities of contemporary financial markets.
-Future research could expand on these findings by exploring a broader range of assets, investigating longer-term investment strategies, and incorporating real-time data to further enhance the model's robustness and versatility.
+Future research could expand on these findings by exploring a broader range of assets, investigating longer-term investment strategies, and incorporating real-time data to enhance the model's robustness and versatility further.
 Ultimately, this study presents a compelling argument for adopting diversified, algorithmically optimized portfolios in today's rapidly evolving financial landscape.

 5.1.
-Limitations and future works
+Limitations and Future Works

 This study presents certain limitations that open up avenues for future research.
-Firstly, while economic forces such as macroeconomic trends and geopolitical events can significantly impact data generation and influence financial markets, the current research focused exclusively on algorithmic trading strategies driven by price predictions.
-Additionally, due to their simplicity, flexibility, and compatibility with other tools, this study exclusively evaluated the performance of MA-based techniques on an LSTM model, excluding other notable algorithmic trading strategies like MACD, statistical arbitrage, etc. These alternative strategies could provide valuable insights and potentially enhance performance under varied market conditions.
-Future research could further integrate economic forces to improve prediction accuracy and portfolio resilience.
-Moreover, incorporating alternative strategies and economic indicators such as arbitrage trading, mean reversion, weighted average price, and statistical arbitrage strategies into the proposed framework could lead to a more comprehensive and robust portfolio optimization approach.
+Firstly, while economic forces such as macroeconomic trends and geopolitical events can significantly impact data generation and influence financial markets, the current research focused solely on implementing algorithmic trading strategies based on price predictions.
+Additionally, due to their simplicity, flexibility, and compatibility with other tools, this study exclusively evaluated the performance of moving average-based techniques on an LSTM model, excluding other notable algorithmic trading strategies like MACD, statistical arbitrage, and etc. These alternative strategies could offer additional insights and potentially enhance performance across diverse market conditions.
+Future research could integrate economic forces to further improve prediction accuracy and portfolio resilience.
+Moreover, incorporating alternative strategies and economic indicators such as arbitrage trading strategy, mean reversion strategy, weighted average price strategy, and statistical arbitrage strategy into the proposed framework could lead to a more comprehensive and robust portfolio optimization approach.